Nearly Optimal Latent State Decoding in Block MDPs: Fundamental Lower Bound of Latent State Decoding

-where $I_j(x;c,\Phi)$ is (almost)\footnote{Refer to Appendix \ref{app:lower-bound} for the exact expression of $I_j(x;c,\Phi)$ as well as its derivation.} equal to ${H\over n}$ times the expected log-likelihood ratio of the observations over one episode made under $\Psi_j$ and $\Phi$, and is $\infty$ when $c$ is such that $\Psi_j$ is not well-defined.
-Importantly, the rate function $I(x;\Phi)$ does not scale with $n$, and we are able to identify necessary and sufficient conditions for $I(x;\Phi)>0$.
-These {\it separability} conditions are given after the following theorem.
+where $I_j(x;c,\Phi)$ is (almost)\footnote{Refer to Appendix \ref{app:lower-bound} for the exact expression of $I_j(x;c,\Phi)$.} equal to ${H\over n}$ times the expected log-likelihood ratio of the observations over one episode made under $\Psi^{(x,j)}$ and $\Phi$, and is $\infty$ when $c$ is such that $\Psi_j$ is not well-defined.
+Importantly, the rate function $I(x;\Phi)$ does not scale with $n$, and we can identify necessary and sufficient conditions for the {\it clusterability} of $x$, i.e., for $I(x;\Phi)>0$.
+In Appendix \ref{sec:I-examples}, we provide illustrative examples of $I(x;\Phi)$ for clusterable and non-clusterable BMDPs.